There are several blocks of walking streets, and in each they sell something, feed you something, show something:

 Tsim Sha Tsui Avenue

 Take a walk on the bright side!
-Walk along coastline, taking in one of the city's most spectacular skylines against the glittering sky.
+Walk along coastline, taking in one of the city's most spectacular skylines against a glittering sky.

 Jumbo Kingdom